Santieherrero/slate/source/includes/users/_index.md

 }
 ```

-Allows obtaining a list of the users that the user can access.
+Allows to obtain a list of the users depending on the privileges and the organizations which you belong.

 ### HTTP Request